Phlomis chrysophylla Boiss.

-Phlomis chrysophylla is a small, rounded, evergreen shrub, up to 3 feet (90 cm) tall and up to 4 feet (1.2 m) wide, with woolly-textured, sage-like leaves that turn lime green with age.
-They are up to 2.4 inches (6 cm) long.
+Phlomis chrysophylla is a small evergreen shrub with woolly-textured, sage-like leaves that turn lime green with age.
+It grows up to 3 feet (90 cm) tall and up to 4 feet (1.2 m) wide.
+Leaves are up to 2.4 inches (6 cm) long.
 Hooded, golden yellow flowers are up to 1.2 inches (3 cm) long and borne in whorls in the upper leaf axils in early summer.

 USDA hardiness zones 7a to 10b: from 0 °F (−17.8 °C) to 40 °F (+4.4 °C).